We're Back! A Dinosaur's Story (film): Release and promotion

-We're Back!
-A Dinosaur's Story was heavily advertised and promoted with merchandise and fast food tie-ins.
+The film was heavily advertised and promoted with merchandise and fast food tie-ins.
 A balloon of Rex floated at the real-life 1993 Macy's Thanksgiving Day Parade, which deflated after coming into contact with a traffic light.
-Hi-Tech Expressions also published platform video games based on the film for the Sega Genesis.
-Game Boy and Super Nintendo Entertainment System (SNES).
-In the Genesis and SNES games, the player plays as Cecilia and Louie helping the dinosaurs get to the museum; while the Game Boy game, a reskinned version of the existing game Baby T-Rex, involves the dinosaur Rex as a playable character rescuing the other three dinosaurs captured by Screweyes.
+Hi-Tech Expressions also published platform video games based on the film for the Sega Genesis, Game Boy and Super Nintendo Entertainment System (SNES).
+In the Genesis and SNES games, the player plays as Cecilia and Louie helping the dinosaurs get to the museum, while the Game Boy game, a reskinned version of the existing game Baby T-Rex, involves the dinosaur Rex as a playable character rescuing the other three dinosaurs captured by Screweyes.

-We're Back!
-A Dinosaur's Story was released to American theaters on November 24, 1993.
-It was released on March 15, 1994 on home video.
+It was released to American theaters on November 24, 1993.
+It was released on March 15, 1994, on home video.
 Each copy included pockets of reusable stickers and coupons for Universal Theme Parks and products from Nestle, The Hertz Corporation, and First Alert.